-Psychodynamic therapy also believes that early life experiences can influence development.
+Psychodynamic treatment also believes that early life experiences can influence development.
 That means you should expect to explore your childhood memories, too.

 Then, you can determine who you are to create a more positive image of yourself.

-These therapy appointments will likely last an hour at least once a week.
+These treatment appointments will likely last an hour at least once a week.

-Patients can also choose between short-term therapy (under a year) or long-term therapy.
+Patients can also choose between short-term treatment (under a year) or long-term treatment.